Iganza-roy/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 ![logo](https://www.tabnine.com/academy/wp-content/uploads/2020/10/academy_3.png)

-This repo contains my tasks on JavaSriptc - Objects, scopes and closures project.
+<p>This repo contains my tasks on JavaSriptc - Objects, scopes and closures project.</p>

-Every code written here follows the [semi standard](https://github.com/standard/semistandard) style for coding:
+<p>Every code written here follows the <a href = "https://github.com/standard/semistandard">semi standard</a> style for coding:</p>
 ![standard](https://raw.githubusercontent.com/standard/semistandard/master/badge.svg)

 An **object** is a collection of related data and/or functionality.
 These usually consist of several variables and functions (which are called properties and methods when they are inside objects).